Skip to main content

 New-MgBetaDirectorySetting -BodyParameter $settingParams

-# Sync labels from Purview to Entra
+# Sync labels from Purview to Entra ID — one-time after enabling container labels.

 Connect-IPPSSession